 What does your dental website look like on a mobile device?
-A mobile friendly site is developed, designed, and optimized so that it functions efficiently on all types of mobile devices.
+Designing for dental website conversion in mind means a mobile friendly site that is developed, designed, and optimized so that it functions efficiently on all types of mobile devices.
 Navigation has to be easy, design elements should be simplified for better usage, content will flow for mobile consumption, phone numbers and addresses are clearly visible/functional, and calls to action are tied to a form or email address for quick communication.
 How your mobile dental website responds to cell phone users is also important so you can please Google and get more organic search traffic.

 62% of companies that designed a website with mobile in mind saw increased sales.